Weight Loss Surgery Requirements

 Gastric sleeve surgery is also called sleeve gastrectomy and vertical sleeve gastrectomy.
 In the procedure, a portion of your stomach is removed.
 With the removed part gone, your stomach will be smaller, helping you feel full quickly after eating and reducing the amount of food you eat.Learn more about gastric sleeve surgery here

 Lap-band surgery is also called laparoscopic adjustable gastric band (LAGB) or “A band.”
-A device with a ring and inflatable band are placed near the top of your stomach.
+A device with a ring and inflatable band is placed near the top of your stomach.
 The ring and inflatable band create a balloon-like pouch.
 In the pouch is a salt solution, creating a system that helps you feel full after eating a smaller amount of food.Learn more about lap-band surgery here

 Requirements for Bariatric Weight Loss Surgery